anespinosa/netmem/README.md

 ### Degree centrality

-Explore the degree centrality of an adjacency matrix and a bipartite matrix
+Explore the normalized degree centrality of one of the adjacency matrices and the normalized degree of the bipartite matrices

     # Degree centrality of the first matrix
-    gen_degree(A1, digraph = FALSE)
+    gen_degree(A1, digraph = FALSE, normalized=TRUE)

     # Degree centrality of one of the incident matrices
-    gen_degree(B1, bipartite = TRUE)
+    gen_degree(B1, bipartite = TRUE, normalized=TRUE)

 Now, we can calculate the degree centrality of the entire structure